alphagov/notifications-node-client/DOCUMENTATION.md

 #### reference (required)

 A unique identifier you create.
 This reference identifies a single unique notification or a batch of notifications.
+It must not contain any personal information such as name or postal address.
 If you do not have a reference, you must pass in an empty string or `null`.
 For example:

 ```
 "your_reference_here";